Gorsuch in spotlight as Trump travel ban reaches Supreme Court

 Legal experts say the high court will be juggling multiple issues.

 "This ban does not make us safer," said Elizabeth Wydra, president of the progressive Constitutional Accountability Center.
 "In fact, it actually goes against our national security because it undermines key elements of our Constitution: the idea we don't discriminate on the basis of religion.
-There cannon be a religious test at the border.
+There cannot be a religious test at the border.
 That's un-American, unconstitutional and unlawful."

 But conservatives say the justices should have a limited role here.